 - Forward tilt, neutral attack, and grabs are to be used at close range.
 Greninja’s grab game isn’t anything spectacular, but it’s a necessary component of its kit nonetheless.
 After you get a hold of your FP, simply throw it toward the nearest ledge.

 - Dash attack is a highly versatile combo starter that should be mixed in often.
 Depending on the enemy’s percentage, it can combo into an up smash or a forward air.
 Make sure your FP knows to use this move!

 - Forward air, back air, and neutral air should all be used for air-to-air combat.
 Up air can juggle or, more rarely, activate hard-coded dragdown combos!
 You can also use forward air off-stage, albeit only rarely.

 - Additionally, you can mix in a bit of forward smash and up smash at high percentages to KO your FP.

-In terms of moves to avoid, you may as well map your special move button to serve a different purpose, as an optimal Raid Boss Greninja FP doesn’t use any of its specials (except for Hydro Pump as recovery).
+In terms of moves to avoid, you may as well map your special move button to serve a different purpose, as an optimal Raid Boss Greninja FP doesn’t use any of its specials (except for Hydro Pump as its recovery).
 You also shouldn’t try to gimp your FP with Hydro Pump’s push effect; the AI cannot properly replicate this technique and will often get punished and KO’d as a result.